Antolius/deployments-and-disasters/content/scenarios/about-shortly.md

 draft: true
 ---

-Short.ly is a relatively young company, but it has an established cross-functional development team, as well as customer success management team.
+Short.ly is a relatively young company, but it has an established cross-functional development and customer success management team.
 Its business model aims for steady growth and early profitability without major investments.
-It employs the micro-service architecture and agile methodology.
+It employs a micro-service architecture and agile methodology.
 <!--more-->

 ## Business model